 Oats are naturally gluten-free although some oats may come into contact with gluten products, or cross-contamination is possible with machinery or during storage.
 Always check the label of your food for the gluten free label.

 Eggs are naturally gluten free although the way they are prepared at home or in restaurants put them at high risk for cross-contamination.
 The contamination may come from griddles, pans or utensils.

 Recently it has been discussed many more people have at least a small amount of gluten intolerance and are unaware of it.
 Having less gluten in your diet is a good choice for most.

-Important: Although oats and granola made from just oats and honey are gluten free, they may come in contact with gluten-containing grains in storage or during transportation.
-Most of the Quaker oat products have solved this issue and label those products gluten free.
+Important: Although oats are gluten free, they may come in contact with gluten-containing grains in storage or during transportation.
+Most of the Quaker products have solved this issue and label those products gluten free.
 Always check the label to determine if its gluten free.

 The glycemic index of food is important especially if blood sugar levels are a concern.
 Avoiding blood sugar spikes is an important part of consuming healthy food.
 This is true for diabetics or anyone worrying about their health.